michiwerner/anki-sync-docker/infra/README.md

 ```

 ## Notes
+- By default, the deployment uses the public image `ghcr.io/ankicommunity/anki-sync-server:latest` which will always pull the latest version when the tag is updated on GHCR.
+- No registry credentials are required for the public image.
+For private images, provide your GHCR username and a Personal Access Token with `read:packages` scope.
 - The deployment creates a new Log Analytics workspace and Container Apps environment.
 - The Container App is exposed publicly on the specified port (default: 27701).
-- For private images, ensure your GHCR token has the correct permissions.
 - All resources use the latest stable API versions for improved functionality and security.
 - Storage account names must be globally unique and follow Azure naming conventions.